bikraj2/Kharcha/README.md

 ## :eyes: Usage

-Our app uses google map APIs to track the location of the user and find nearby sellers with their respective prices.
+Our app flutter packages and dependicies to visually represent your expenses and help to manage your excessive spendings.